NFOK20002U Meal Consumer Research

 Academic qualifications equivalent to a BSc degree is recommended.

 Lectures are designed to encourage participation and support active student learning.
-Theoretical concepts will be discussed in the keynote lectures, and examples of food consumer research will be illustrated with most recent peer-reviewed publications.
+Theoretical concepts and methods are taught in the lectures, and examples of food consumer research will be illustrated with most recent peer-reviewed publications.
 Problem-based learning approach will be implemented to enable students to apply the knowledge, skills and competences of the course in solving a specific practical food or meal related challenge.

 - Project work